-At the upcoming Baselworld 2014 event, the Swiss watchmaking house Omega will present its new Omega Speedmaster Mark II 1969 Reissue (ref.
-3184.108.40.206.06.001) model.
-As the name states quite clearly, the watch was designed in the same style as the iconic Speedmaster chronograph that first went on sale 45 years ago.
+At the Baselworld 2014 event, the Swiss watchmaking house has presented its Omega Speedmaster Mark II 1969 Reissue (ref.
+318.104.22.168.06.001) automatic chronograph.
+The model was designed in the same style as the iconic Speedmaster chronograph that first went on sale 45 years ago.
 It looks like the number of great watches inspired by the great decade is going to get yet another worthy member.

 Of course, unlike those small watchmaking brands that can find four dozens of NOS movements, make the same number of watches and sell them as an ultra-limited edition at a nice premium, Omega is too large for such tricks: they sell their products by hundreds of thousands and need a good supply of reliable and easy to service movements.
 Preferably, their own.